 Full size western blot image shown in Supplementary Figure 1A.
-Western blot showing ASCL1 protein levels in lentivirally transduced SH-SY5Y cells, with and without induction of WT or S-A ASCL1 by 24 hours of treatment with 1 g/ml doxycycline.
-TUBB3 loading control.
+Western blot showing ASCL1 protein levels in lentivirally transduced SH-SY5Y cells, with and without induction of WT or S-A ASCL1 by 24 hours of treatment with 1 g/ml doxycycline. -tubulin loading control.